 Logotherapy Example: Adult

-Here is a fictitious example to illustrate how I might apply logotherapy in my practice:
+Here is a fictitious example of logotherapy to illustrate how I might apply logotherapy in my practice:

 Maria, a 45-year-old woman, has been feeling lost and depressed since her children left for college.
-She has dedicated her life to being a strong and connected mother, and now she feels that some of her purpose and sense of meaningfulness have disappeared.
-She works at a fitness club and enjoys her work but it was always secondary to raising her children.
+She has dedicated her life to being a strong and connected mother, and now she feels that some of her sense of purpose and meaningfulness has disappeared.
+She works at a fitness club and enjoys her work, but it has always been secondary to raising her children.

 I start by understanding Maria’s background, her feelings of emptiness, and her sense of purpose being tied to her children.
 I acknowledge the significant life change Maria is experiencing and encourage her to reflect on the times when she felt most fulfilled.
 Together, we identify what made those moments meaningful.
-Maria recalls volunteering at a local shelter before her children were born, which brought her a sense of community and contribution.
+Maria recalls volunteering at a local shelter before her children were born, which gave her a sense of community and a sense of contribution.

 Recognizing Current Sources of Meaning